 The District's Capital Program is financed primarily with SRF loans and general obligation bond sale proceeds.
 Bonds are used to provide necessary revenue for capital project cash flows.
-The District is planning a \$500 million bond sale in late 2021, with \$155 million in new general obligation bonds and \$345 million in refunding bonds to take advantage of the historically low interest rates.
+Taking advantage of historically low interest rates, the District completed a bond sale on December 7, 2021, that provides \$182.5 million in new project funding and will result in \$152.2 million in future levy savings on the refunding bond portion of the sale.
+The District will also prepay \$43.0 million in State Revolving Fund loans at a taxpayer savings of \$12.7 million over 15 years.
 The District is also exploring Water Infrastructure Finance and Innovation Act (WIFIA) funding for future projects.